-- \rightarrow Brokenordamagedmachine: Partscanbeeasily brokenordamaged if made of poor-quality metal. - → Powerfailure: Totalorpartial Failure power can lead to serious injury. - \rightarrow Fireor Explosion: Cooling failure or a small spark can lead to a mechanical fireor explosion. - \rightarrow Fairwearandtear: The older machine, the more wear and tear on the parts which can lead to a higher risk of mechanical accident.
+- \rightarrow Brokenordamagedmachine: Partscanbeeasily brokenordamaged if made of poorquality metal. - → Powerfailure: Totalorpartial Failure power can lead to serious injury. - \rightarrow Fireor Explosion: Cooling failure or a small spark can lead to a mechanical fire or explosion. - → Fairwearandtear: Theoldermachine, the more wear and tear on the parts which can lead to a higher is known is known as a content of the c which the accident is directly attributed to the worker involved in the accident.